Michael Wilson (writer): Death and legacy

 Michael Wilson died of a heart attack in 1978 in Los Angeles County, California.
 He was 63.
 He was survived by his wife Zelma and their two daughters, Rebecca and Rosanna.

 After his death, Wilson began to be recognized for his uncredited work.
 In December 1984, the Academy of Motion Picture Arts and Sciences unanimously resolved "that the names of Michael Wilson and Carl Foreman be added to that of Pierre Boulle on the credit for best screenplay based on material from another medium for the film Bridge on the River Kwai."
 In a public ceremony held the following March, Zelma Wilson and Carl Foreman's widow accepted the Oscars on their husbands' behalf.
 In 1995, Wilson was credited with an Academy Award nomination as co-writer of Lawrence of Arabia.
 In 1996, the Writers Guild of America West reinstated his credit for Friendly Persuasion.

 When a restored version of Lawrence of Arabia was released theatrically in 1989, Wilson was still denied a screen co-credit due to lingering opposition from director David Lean.
-It required a 1995 decision by the Writers Guild of America to give Wilson his due.
+It required a 1995 decision by the Writers Guild to give Wilson his due.
 In the DVD editions, and in the 40th anniversary re-release in 2002, Lawrence of Arabia finally says, "Screenplay by Robert Bolt and Michael Wilson".